pcraciunoiu/embrangler_pelican/content/posts/2012-12-30-belated-birthday-resolutions.md

 I would go as far as saying that I have found a home this year.
 Moving to San Francisco, meeting a large number of people, and making regular friends.
 I am still missing more friends (though that's probably because I'm such a social butterfly), and I've been proactive about making more.

-A new approach, going forward, is to determine more hobbies for myself and get into communities that will automatically turn into friends.
+A new approach is to determine more hobbies for myself and get into communities that will automatically turn into friends.
 Examples include kiteboarding meetups, yoga groups, and some relaxed activities perhaps.
 More on this below.

 ### 2012.2 Eat less meat